dentarg/auth0-blog/_posts/2017-10-19-whats-new-in-react16.markdown

 **ReactJS 16** came loaded with lots of new features and significant improvements.
 Kudos to the ReactJS team and the JavaScript Open source community for all their efforts in making ReactJS a better tool.

-Have you switched to ReactJS 16yet?
+Have you switched to ReactJS 16 yet?
 What are your thoughts?
 Let me know in the comments section! 😊